-Step by step instruction on how to peel and seed tomatoes for canning, freezing, sauce or soup.
-Including recipe and step by step photos.
-How to.
+Use these step by step instruction on how to peel and seed tomatoes for canning, freezing, sauce or soup.
+Instructions include a recipe and step by step photos.

 - ripe tomatoes

-- Add the tomatoes to the boiling water, working in batches if preparing more than five tomatoes, and let cook until the skin starts to curl back along the edges.
-[For garden ripe tomatoes this will happen in about the length of time it takes to whistle Yankee Doodle two times.]
+- Add the tomatoes to the boiling water, working in batches if preparing more than four medium tomatoes, and let cook until the skin starts to curl back along the edges.
+[For garden ripe tomatoes this will happen in about 35 seconds.]

 - Transfer the tomatoes to the prepared ice bath with a slotted spoon.
 When tomatoes are cool, remove them from the ice bath with the slotted spoon.